ewansheldon/CV/README.md

 Regular and effective communication is crucial for any efficient team of developers, and I therefore made this a constant focus throughout my time studying at Makers Academy.

-We religiously followed the principles of Agile and Extreme Programming whilst at Makers
+We religiously followed the principles of Agile and Extreme Programming whilst at Makers, and as a result we would pair daily, giving all students an opportunity to explain and listen in equal measure.
+We would also have daily standups and weekly retros when working in groups.
+These practices now allow me to feel confident in my ability to explain well both technical problems and solutions.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+At Deliveroo I would be in constant communication with higher-ups and other departments while our new department was integrated into the company.
+I was also regularly training members of my team and consulting international branches of the company.

+I owe my communication skills to my modern languages degree, during which expressing myself and understanding other was unfortunately not so easy.

 ## Projects